indexed-xyz/docs/README.md

 The data is fully available and exportable, hosted on Cloudflare R2.
 The data is stored in the [parquet](https://parquet.apache.org/) format, and once downloaded, can be directly access through tools like [pandas](https://pandas.pydata.org/), [duckdb](https://duckdb.org/), and more.

-Our goal is for this dataset to be easily verifiable,
+Our goal is for this dataset to be easily verifiable with decentralized back-up, and optimized with dapp builders in mind.

 ## What can I use this for?